Off-policy Evaluation with Deeply-abstracted States: Implementation details

 Given our interest in OPE, we integrate the following FQE loss into the objective function,

-where $Q^-$ and $Q$ represent the estimated $Q^{\pi}_{\phi_{for}}$ function applied to the abstract state space during the previous and current iterations, respectively.
+where $Q^-$ and $Q$ represent the estimated $Q^{\pi}_\phi$ function applied to the abstract state space during the previous and current iterations, respectively.

-The above objectives allow us to effectively train forward abstractions.
+The above objectives allow us to effectively train type-I MSAs.
 However, a potential concern is that the resulting abstraction and transition can collapse to some constant $x_0$ such that $\phi_{for}(S) \rightarrow x_0, ~~\forall S\in \mathcal{S}$.
 To address this limitation, we include the following penalty function of two randomly drawn states to promote diversity in the abstractions:

 for some positive scaling constant $C_0$, and $\hat \phi(s)$ is the estimated abstract state from transition function. $\hat \phi(\tilde{s})$ can be achieved by shuffling $\hat \phi(s')$ from pairs $(s,s')$ in the batch.
 Additionally, we add another penalty to penalize consecutive abstract states for being more than some predefined distance $d_0$ away from each other,